mehrazmorshed/blogbd/readme.txt

 = How do I customize the header? =
 Go to Appearance > Customize > Header to upload your logo, change colors, and adjust other settings.

-= Is BlogX compatible with Elementor? =
+= Is BlogBD compatible with Elementor? =
-Yes, BlogX is fully compatible with the Elementor page builder.
+Yes, BlogBD is fully compatible with the Elementor page builder.
 You can create custom layouts using Elementor's drag-and-drop interface.

-= Can I translate BlogX into other languages? =
+= Can I translate BlogBD into other languages? =
-Yes, BlogX is translation-ready.
+Yes, BlogBD is translation-ready.
 You can use any translation plugin like Loco Translate to translate the theme into your desired language.

 == Changelog ==

 = 1.0 =
-* Initial release of BlogX.
+* Initial release of BlogBD.

 == Credits ==
 * Based on Underscores (http://underscores.me), (C) 2012-2024 Automattic, Inc.